Next PostCan we lower our risk of Breast Cancer?

 It’s a tough battle to struggle home life and work life, this struggle became even more difficult during lockdown as we have two children, one 8 years old and one 13 so their learning goals are very different so home schooling was a challenge.

-Our 8 year old needed constant assistance so as a family trying to do everything became a very stressful experience as we was also officially launching the brand at the same time.
+Our 8 year old needed constant assistance so as a family trying to do everything became a very stressful experience.
+We was also officially launching the brand at the same time.
 This stress was becoming too much so eventually we came to the fact that we can only do our best and tried to balance everything out.
-Rather than sitting down with our kids we starting to teach them about healthy eating and the environment so it made life easier and it gave us the opportunity to teach the children our views on a healthy body equals a healthy mind.
+Rather than sitting down with our kids we started to teach them about healthy eating and the environment.
+It made life easier and it gave us the opportunity to teach the children our views on a healthy body equals a healthy mind.

 We have offered to donate to the local bee keepers to help put more homes for the bees at the local allotments and we are part of the group called seed the future, where we are fighting for a greener future with the use of hemp.

-We back the fight to scrap the license to grow hemp as it can be so beneficial especially at the allotment as it’s a great source of pollen for the bees but unfortunately you need to apply for a home office license to grow this plant even though it has less than the legal THC limit.
+We back the fight to scrap the license to grow hemp as it can be so beneficial especially at the allotment.
+It is a great source of pollen for the bees but unfortunately, you need to apply for a home office license to grow this plant even though it has less than the legal THC limit.
 Its crazy how you can legally grow poppies that contain opiates that contain morphine, heroin and codeine and only becomes illegal if you have intent to extract these opiates.

-This frustrates me why does hemp not get that status, so we believe the home office license should be scrapped as poppies can not do nowhere near what hemp can so we use our business platform to help spread that message.
+This frustrates me, why does hemp not get that status, we believe the home office license should be scrapped.
+Poppies can not do anywhere near what hemp can so we use our business platform to help spread that message.